Frequently Asked Questions

 Beyond soil, coco coir, and our reusable mediums, there are several disposable hydroponic grow mats available for microgreens:

-Burlap is one of the cheapest hydroponic options—roughly $0.30 per 10x20 tray.
-It works well for most crops but tends to dry out faster than other mediums, so you'll need to stay on top of misting during germination.
-It's a great budget option for growers who want to try hydroponics without a big investment.
+Burlap is one of the cheapest hydroponic options, roughly $0.30 per 10x20 tray.
+It works well for most crops but tends to dry out faster than other mediums, so you will need to stay on top of misting during germination.

-Biostrate is a felt-like synthetic mat that holds moisture well and provides a clean, consistent growing surface.
-It costs around $1.00 per 10x20 tray and is popular with commercial growers for its reliability.
+Biostrate is a felt-like synthetic mat that holds moisture well and provides a clean, consistent growing surface, around $1.00 per 10x20 tray.
+Note that biostrate is no longer a favorite of ours as of 2026, in part because it did not break down in our home compost.

 Terrafibre is a hemp-based grow mat, also around $1.00 per 10x20 tray.
 It retains water very well and roots tend to anchor into it more aggressively than other mats, which can make cleanup slightly more involved but produces well-anchored crops.

-We've tested all of these head-to-head on our YouTube channel.
-Each has pros and cons, but for long-term cost savings and sustainability, our reusable silicone and stainless steel grow mediums eliminate ongoing medium costs entirely.
+We have tested all of these on our YouTube channel.
+Each has pros and cons.
+For long-term cost savings and sustainability, our reusable silicone grow mediums eliminate ongoing medium costs entirely.
+For a full ranking, read The Best Hydroponic Grow Mediums for Microgreens.

 What is the Kratky method for growing microgreens?

-The Kratky method is a passive hydroponic technique where plants grow suspended above a nutrient-filled water reservoir—no pumps, no electricity, no complicated equipment.
-It's named after Dr. Bernard Kratky from the University of Hawaii.
+The Kratky method is a passive hydroponic technique where plants grow suspended above a nutrient-filled water reservoir, with no pumps, no electricity, and no complicated equipment.
+It is named after Dr. Bernard Kratky from the University of Hawaii.

-For microgreens, the Kratky method works exceptionally well because of their short 7-14 day growth cycle.
-Roots only hang above the nutrient water for about 4-8 days, which greatly reduces the risk of root rot that can affect longer-growing crops.
+For microgreens, the Kratky method works well because of their short 7 to 14 day growth cycle.
+Roots only hang above the nutrient water for about 4 to 8 days, which greatly reduces the risk of root rot that can affect longer-growing crops.

 We sell a complete 10x20 Kratky Hydroponics Tray Kit that includes everything you need to get started.
-For a full step-by-step walkthrough, check out our blog: Growing Microgreens Using the Kratky Method.
+For a full step-by-step walkthrough, read How to Grow Microgreens Using the Kratky Method.

 Do I need to soak microgreen seeds before planting?